Bigjango13/Morpheus-2/README.md

 This will teleport you to the highest non-air block.
 ### Chat Spammer
 This can spam a single message in chat.
-### Smart Chat Spammer
+### Spam from a list
-This can spam more than one line in chat. (*I definitely didn't make this so I could rickroll people.*)
+This can spam lines from a file. (good for singing/rickrolling in chat)
 ### Safewalk
 This can be used to walk on air.
 (Only works on servers, else it will place blocks)
 ### Fast Break